dreamerslab/thunder/Readme.md

 # thunder

-A lighting fast template parser for node.js
+A lightning fast template parser for node.js